alexdwagner/alexdwagner.github.io/index.md

 # Alex Wagner
 ## Technical Writer and Full-Stack Web Developer

 **Hi, I'm Alex.
-I'm a [technical content strategist](/portfolio/) and [full-stack web developer](https://github.com/alexdwagner) based in Brooklyn, New York.**
+I'm a [full-stack web developer](https://github.com/alexdwagner) based in Brooklyn, New York.**

-I'm currently working as a technical writer at a small startup that's in stealth.
+I'm currently working as a dev on various freelance and contract projects.

 For the past three years, I've been working in web3/crypto, mostly in product marketing, content, and technical writing roles.
 See my writing portfolio [here](/portfolio/).